Loopring/protocols/packages/loopring_v3/DESIGN.md

 Users can only withdraw their funds using the state of the last block that was submitted:

 - Balances still stored in the Merkle tree can be withdrawn with a Merkle proof by calling `withdrawFromMerkleTree`
-- Deposits not yet included in a submitted block can be withdrawn (even when not in withdrawal mode after some time) using `withdrawFromDepositRequest`
+- Deposits not yet included in a submitted block can be withdrawn (even when not in withdrawal mode after some time) using `withdrawFromDepositRequest`/`withdrawFromNFTDepositRequest`
-- Approved withdrawals can manually be withdrawn (even when not in withdrawal mode) using `withdrawFromApprovedWithdrawal`
+- Approved withdrawals can manually be withdrawn (even when not in withdrawal mode) using `withdrawFromApprovedWithdrawals`/`withdrawFromApprovedWithdrawalsNFT`

 # Conditional Transactions